ruff1ezzz/cse15l-lab-reports/lab-report-3-week-6.md

 In the picture above, first I checked if the directory that I want to copy has everything in it.

-Then all I had to type was `$ scp -r . ieng6:markdown-parse` and got the whole directory copied into my ieng6 server account.
+Then all I had to type was `$ scp -r . cs15lsp22@ieng6.ucsd.edu:~/markdown-parse` or a shorter form, `$ scp -r . ieng6:markdown-parse`, and got the whole directory copied into my ieng6 server account.

 ![scprresult](imagesLabReport3/scpResult.png)

+The `-r` option tells `scp` to work recursively.
+The `.` is the source, and is the current directory.
+The `~/markdown-parse` tells `scp` to create the `markdown-parse` directory on the remote server (if it doesn’t exist), and then copy the contents of this directory recursively there.

 ***